restincode/restincode/README.md

 ## A memorial site for Hackers and InfoSec people who have passed.

 Note: I currently don't have the time to finish this idea up, but I would love to have sort of a wikipedia style page for each of those amazing members of our community that have passed away.
-Links to their research, social media accounts, obituary, stories that highlight their qualities, etc. I would also like to have the twitter account I created [@RestInCode](https://twitter.com/RestInCode) to tweet out via Lamda or whatever a reminder of dates of passing or other messages of well wishes on a regular basis.
+Links to their research, social media accounts, obituary, stories that highlight their qualities, etc. I would also like to have the Twitter account I created [@RestInCode](https://twitter.com/RestInCode) to tweet out via Lamda or whatever a reminder of dates of passing or other messages of well wishes on a regular basis.

 Note 2: The idea is this is a central, neutral memorial for _all_.
 All submitted for memorial are welcome.